Microdosing and Medication-Assisted Treatment: A Proven Path to Recovery

 One benefit of microdosing is that we can do it on an outpatient basis.
 You won’t need to stay in a treatment center or hospital while you detox.
 You’ll work with your doctor to increase your dose gradually and taper off opioids.

 As synthetic opioids grow in strength and availability, clinicians need to adapt their methods to ensure the safety of their patients.
 But the changing face of addiction, with more people using fentanyl, makes microdosing an attractive option for clinicians and patients.
 More research is necessary to perfect the technique.

 The Bernese Method is another tool in the MAT toolbox.
 It’s not for everyone, but it’s an option worth exploring if you’re struggling with opioids.
 The Brightside Clinic offers the Bernese Method as part of our individualized treatment plans.
 Contact us today to learn more about how we can help you on the road to recovery.
-Call 224-205-7863 or visit one of our locations in Rockford, Northbrook, Tinley Park, North Aurora, Rockford, Ottawa and Bloomingdale, Illinois.
+Call 224-205-7863 or visit one of our locations in Rockford, Northbrook, Tinley Park, North Aurora, Rockford, Ottawa, Peoria, and Roselle, Illinois.